Guiding our Work

 AB 2162 (Chiu) - Streamlining Permanent Supportive Housing

-This bill would expedite the process for approving construction of permanent supportive housing.
+Expedites the process for approving construction of permanent supportive housing.
 Read SDHF's support letter here.

 AB 2372 (Gloria) - California's Sustainable and Affordable (CASA) Housing Act

-This bill would authorize an optional floor area ratio bonus program in lieu of a density bonus.
+Authorizes an optional floor area ratio bonus program in lieu of a density bonus.
 Read SDHF's support letter here.

 AB 2065 (Ting) - Surplus Lands Act

-This bill would clarify the definitions of "local agency" and "surplus land" and would strengthen affordable housing requirements under the state Surplus Lands Act.
+Clarifies the definitions of "local agency" and "surplus land" and would strengthen affordable housing requirements under the state Surplus Lands Act.
 Read SDHF's support letter here.